Home | Bibliography | Site Search | Site Map

 Existence is superfluous to need.
 Nothing need exist.
 It if did, it would not be possible to imagine [picture] the contrary.
 And if existence is unnecessary, then the essential relationship is between existence and -- not need -- but want.
 And that is the basis of Schweitzer's question.

 One philosophical enquiry begins by asking about the world, the other begins by asking about our life: What is life's meaning?
 We may think that we must look to the answer to the first question ("the world") to give us the answer to the second question ("life's meaning").
-But in Schweitzer's view it is just the reverse: Life's meaning is not be found in knowledge of the universe (the world) but only in our will-to-live.
-World-view will follow, if a worldview can be found at all, from Life-view, not vice versa.
+But in Schweitzer's view it is just the reverse: Life's meaning is not to be found in knowledge of the universe (the world) but only in our will-to-live.
+World-view will follow, if a world-view can be found at all, from Life-view, not vice versa.

-Rather than a willingness to live, there is an inner compulsion to live.
+Rather than a willing to live, there is an inner compulsion to live.
 The word 'will' suggests a choice, but that choice isn't chosen, except by nature itself for man.
-And so it appears that --
+And so it appears that I am a compulsion to live in the midst of other compulsions to live.

 The body, source of endless trouble that it is to man (Plato, Phaedo 66c-d), forces man to live: "Hunger drives even the wolf from its cave."
 But man is not simply an animal: man is half-rational: he is not "a beast wanting discourse of reason".
 He can reason his way to self-destruction: "The door is always open" (Epictetus).